 Below are some of the commonly encountered issues users may encounter when using a floating license.
-Some of these errors may be encountered on the server-side and be presented either in RLM or the DLOG file outputted by RLM, or the errors can occur on the client (MAPublisher/Geographic Imager) side.
-If you don’t see the issue you are experiencing here, or the solution provided does not resolve the problem, please don’t hesitate to contact us by using the support form provided at the side.
+Some of these errors may be encountered on the server side and be presented either in RLM or the DLOG file outputted by RLM, or the errors can occur on the client (MAPublisher/Geographic Imager) side.
+If you don’t see the issue you are experiencing here, or the solution provided does not resolve the problem, please don’t hesitate to contact us at email@example.com or by using the support form provided at the side.

 This warning message will display on the RLM utility on the server and may be presented in the DLOG.
 In most cases, this error message can be ignored and is a common warning message during server startup, especially when the license file uses an IP address instead of a host/computer name.
 What you should see following this warning message, is a further message identifying the name of the license file found followed by the port and ISV port startups.

 If the warning persists, please ensure that your license file does contain the appropriate extension (.lic) and is located in the correct spot within the RLM folder on the server.

 - The license server does not support this product (Server-side).
 License is out of date (Client-side)

 This error occurs when you are trying to use a newer version of MAPublisher than what the license on the server currently allows.
 As a result, two different error messages will be presented - one on the server/DLOG, and the other on the client-side from within MAPublisher or Geographic Imager.
 To resolve this:

 - Ensure that you are using the appropriate software version for the license file on the server (e.g if you have a license file for 10.2 and you are trying to access 10.3, this will not work).
 License files will work for the version listed in the file, and versions preceding (e.g. a license file for 10.2 will work for 10.2 plus earlier versions)

 - If needed request a new license file using the form here - https://www.avenza.com/resources/activation/request-new-license/